dekkerglen/CubeCobra/README.md

 ### Clone Project

 Clone the project into a folder of your choice.
-Copy the `cubecobrasecrets.example` directory to the directory containing the repository, and change its name to `cubecobrasecrets`.
+Create a symbolic link from `../cubecobrasecrets` to `cubecobrasecrets.example`:

+  cd CubeCobra/..
+  ln -s CubeCobra/cubecobrasecrets.example cubecobrasecrets

 The resulting directory structure should look like this:

     .
     ├── CubeCobra               # Cloned repository
-    └── cubecobrasecrets        # Secrets folder
+    └── cubecobrasecrets        # link to `CubeCobra/cubecobrasecrets.example`
         └── email.js            # Email secrets file
         └── etc...